Heraclius

-Origins
+Origins and early life

-Heraclius was the eldest son of Heraclius the Elder, who is almost universally recognized as being of Armenian origin.
-(Note: His father is referred to retrospectively as Heraclius the Elder) His mother, Epiphania, was probably of Cappadocian origin.
-Walter Kaegi considers Heraclius' Armenian origin "probable" and speculates that he was presumably "bilingual (Armenian and Greek) from an early age, but even this is uncertain".
-According to the 7th century Armenian historian Sebeos, Heraclius was related to the Arsacid dynasty of Armenia.
+The origin of Heraclius is a topic of debate among scholars, largely centered on his father's origins.
+He was the eldest son of Heraclius the Elder, who is considered of Armenian origin.
+(Note: His father is referred to retrospectively as Heraclius the Elder) Walter Kaegi considers Heraclius's Armenian origin "probable" and notes that Heraclius's mother, Epiphania, was probably of Cappadocian origin, which complicates the issue, since the term at the time could mean regions as far as Euphrates.
+Alexander Vasiliev also considers the Armenian origin probable based on the 7th century Armenian historian Sebeos, who claimed that Heraclius was related to the Arsacid dynasty of Armenia, but finds it contradictory to the assertion that Heraclius had "light golden hair".
 Elizabeth Redgate considers his Armenian origin likely.
-Anthony Kaldellis argues that there is no primary source that says that Heraclius [the Elder] was an Armenian and that the assertion is based on an erroneous reading of Theophylact Simocatta.
-In a letter, Priscus, a general who had replaced Heraclius the Elder, wrote to him "to leave the army and return to his own city in Armenia".
-Kaldellis interprets it as the command headquarters of Heraclius the Elder, and not his hometown.
-Beyond that, there is little specific information known about his origin.
-His father was a general during Emperor Maurice's war with Shah Bahram Chobin, usurper of the Sasanian Empire, during 590.
+Anthony Kaldellis argues that there is no primary source that states that Heraclius [the Elder] was an Armenian and that the assertion is based on an erroneous reading of Theophylact Simocatta.
+In a letter, Priscus, a general who had replaced Heraclius the Elder, wrote to him "to leave the army and return to his own city in Armenia", which Kaldellis interprets as the command headquarters of Heraclius the Elder, and not his hometown.
+Beyond that, little is known about his origin.
+His father was a general in Emperor Maurice's war against the usurper Shah Bahram Chobin of the Sasanian Empire, in 590.
 After the war, Maurice appointed Heraclius the Elder to the position of Exarch of Africa.

+There is little information about Heraclius's life prior to becoming an emperor.
+He had a reputation for a good education, but little was known about where and when he received it.
+Kaegi speculates that he was "bilingual (Armenian and Greek) from an early age, but even this is uncertain".
+Kaegi adds that Heraclius's military successes later in life likely drew on the experience of his father, whose earlier service provided insights in recruiting troops and taking strategic risks in difficult terrain.
+This knowledge is presumed to have been passed down orally over Heraclius’s early years rather than through written records.